PROGRAMMING ASSISTANT (Canada Summer Jobs Position)

 - Customer Service: Ensure visitors have a positive experience

-- Research: Local history, genealogy, interpretive panels and historical presentations
+- Research: Local history, genealogy, artefact information for exhibits and historical presentations

 - Time Management: Deliver content within specified time requirements

-- be between 15 and 30 years of age at the beginning of the employment period
+- be between 16 and 30 years of age at the start of employment;

 To Apply:

-Qualified applicants should submit a single PDF file containing their CV and a letter of interest to Osgoode Township Museum’s Executive Director, James Jensen, at manager@osgoodemuseum.ca with the subject line “Application: Programming Assistant” by 11:59 p.m.
-Friday, April 7, 2023.
+Qualified applicants should submit a single PDF file containing their CV and a letter of interest to Osgoode Township Museum’s Executive Director, James Jensen, at manager@osgoodemuseum.ca with the subject line “Application: Museum Program Assistant” by 11:59 p.m.
+Sunday, April 6, 2025.
 The letter of interest should include a brief outline of the applicant’s knowledge of our organization.
 The letter should also demonstrate an understanding of the position and should speak to relevant qualifications and experiences.

 General Information: